jamsch/expo-speech-recognition/README.md

 If the user has explicitly allowed your app **Microphone** and **Speech Recognition** permissions (under Settings > Apps > [your app]), this likely has something to do with the Speech Recognition permission.

-For a quick fix, you could enable `requiresOnDeviceSpeechRecognition` so that you don't use network-based speech recognition.
+For a quick fix, you could enable `requiresOnDeviceSpeechRecognition` so that you don't use network-based speech recognition (and therefore don't need Speech Recognition permissions).
 You should also switch to using the [`requestMicrophonePermissionsAsync()`](#requestmicrophonepermissionsasync) function instead, which only requests the microphone permissions instead of both microphone and speech recognition.
-Keep in mind that you probably only want to do this with iOS.
+Android doesn't have a dedicated speech recognition permission so it's safe to only request microphone permissions on both Android and iOS.
+Keep in mind though that the `requiresOnDeviceSpeechRecognition` setting for Android will require the language model to be installed.

 However, to diagnose the underlying issue: